Primordial Black-Hole-Based Pathways to Little Red Dots

 The contribution $\dot{M}_\text{ inf}$ accounts for the infall of matter through the PBH Bondi radius, defined as $r_\text{ B} = {G M_h}/{v_\text{ eff}^2}$~\cite{Ricotti:2007jk}.
 This radius depends on the effective PBH velocity $v_\text{ eff} = \sqrt{c_s^2 + v_\text{ rel}^2}$, expressed in terms of the baryonic sound speed $c_s$ and the PBH-baryon relative velocity $v_\text{ rel}$~\cite{Ricotti:2007au,Serpico:2020ehh,Ali-Haimoud:2016mbv,Poulin:2017bwe,Hasinger:2020ptw,Hutsi:2019hlw,Ali-Haimoud:2017rtz}, as well as on the mass enclosed within the surrounding DM minihalo, $M_h = 3 M_\PBH \left( \frac{1000}{1+z} \right)$, which embeds heavy PBHs when they constitute only a subdominant DM component~\cite{Ricotti:2007jk}, as in our case.
 The infalling rate takes the form

-The first term describes the spherically symmetric Bondi accretion rate, $\dot{M}_\text{ B} = 4 \pi \lambda \rho \,r_\text{ B}^2 v_\text{ eff}$~\cite{1939PCPS...35..405H, Bondi:1944rnk}, onto a mass embedded in a uniform medium with density $\rho$ and effective accretion parameter $\lambda$~\cite{Ricotti:2007au, Ricotti:2007jk}.
+The first term describes the spherically symmetric Bondi accretion rate, $\dot{M}_\text{ B} = 4 \pi \lambda \rho \,r_\text{ B}^2 v_\text{ eff}$~\cite{1939PCPS...35..405H, Bondi:1944rnk}, onto a mass embedded in a uniform medium with density $\rho$ and effective accretion parameter $\lambda$~\cite{Ricotti:2007au, Ricotti:2007jk}, which phenomenologically captures the influence of non-gravitational effects that reduce the accretion rate, including the Hubble expansion, the coupling of the CMB radiation to the gas through Compton scattering, and the gas viscosity.
+In what follows, we treat $\lambda$ as a free parameter and constrain its allowed range by requiring consistency with the observed LRD properties.
 This contribution provides the flow of matter onto the PBH up to redshift $z_\text{ B-inst}$, which is set by the Bondi instability time scale~\cite{Alexander_2014}, at which the gas surrounding the PBHs becomes ionized along the polar axis because of radiation feedback~\cite{Ricotti:2007au,Ali-Haimoud:2016mbv, Facchinetti:2022kbg} (at variance with the Park-Ricotti model, where the gas within the Bondi radius is completely ionized~\cite{Park:2010yh,Park:2011rf,Park:2012cr,Sugimura:2020rdw,Scarcella:2020ssk}).
 At this point, the sound speed within the Bondi radius increases due to ionization, reaching values $c_s \approx 10 \ {\rm km/s}$, thus reducing the accretion rate to $c_s^3/G$~\cite{Inayoshi:2019fun}.

 The second contribution in Eq.~\eqref{balanceM}, $\dot{M}_*$, comes from the possibility that, as efficiently accreting PBHs are expected to develop an accretion disk surrounding them~\cite{DeLuca:2020bjf,DeLuca:2020qqa,DeLuca:2023bcr}, such disks can effectively fragment, inducing star formation~\cite{Toomre:1964zx}.
 This process is usually described in terms of the Toomre parameter, $Q \sim \mathcal{O}(1) c_s^3/G \dot{M}_\text{ inf}$, so that regions with $Q \lesssim 1$ are susceptible to gravitational collapse~\cite{Goodman:2002gv}.
 This implies that, without rapid inward migration of fragments~\cite{Inayoshi:2014ija}, star formation may already occur at the onset of the Bondi instability, when the density within the Bondi sphere rises significantly.
 We introduce the effective parameter $f_\text{ frag} \equiv \dot{M}_*/\dot{M}_\text{ inf}$ to track the fraction of incoming flow which fragments.